jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 load to store latency is 1 cycle

+can store result from "accumulate" stage in 1 cycle

 load/store double execute in 2 cycles

 load/store multiple of x registers execute in exactly x cycles

+## fpu